alpha597/Minimax-TicTacToe/README.md

 # Minimax-TicTacToe
-A unbeatable tic-tac-toe game implemented int java , using minimax algorithm.
+ Unbeatable tic-tac-toe game implemented in java , using minimax algorithm.
 The game is further optimized by alpha-beta pruning.